sup3rmark/Send-PlexLibraryUpdate/README.md

         Set-ExecutionPolicy Unrestricted

 5. Store the credentials of the email address you want to send the email from in Windows Credential Manager.
 Instructions [here](http://windows.microsoft.com/en-us/windows7/store-passwords-certificates-and-other-credentials-for-automatic-logon).
-You should store them with the name "PlexCheck" to avoid having to specify a credential name when running the script.
+You should store them with "PlexCheck" as the "Internet or network address" value to avoid having to specify a credential name when running the script.
+For username and password, enter the credentials for the email address you want to send the email as.
 6. Run the script!
 You can run from a Powershell prompt, or by right-clicking and selecting *Run*.

 Default behavior: